The Story (continued)

 They shake hands as Duane climbs the bus stairs and calls out with an un-nerving final goodbye: "See you in a year or two, if I don't get shot."
 Shivering from the early morning cold and wind, Sonny enters the poolhall to light a fire, but then hears the horn, and the screeching noise of the brakes and tires of a big cattle truck out on the main road.
 As he walks toward the square, he sees people standing by the side of the truck - and Billy's broom lying on the pavement.
 The camera assumes his point-of-view as he runs toward the scene of the accident, where he hears hereford yearlings bellowing in the filled-to-capacity truck.
 Cowboys, the trucker, and other townsfolk are gathered around Billy's body after he has been struck dead.
 Although Sonny reacts with numb horror to his friend's death, the men are indifferent and callous:

-Sheriff: Aw, he weren't doin' nothin'.
-He was just an ol' simple-minded kid - never had any sense.
+- Aw, he weren't doin' nothin'.
+He's just an ol' simple-minded kid - never had no sense.

-Cowboy: Sorta retarded, you know.
-It wasn't your fault...
+- Sorta retarded, you know.
+It wasn't your fault.

-Cowboy: Didn't even know enough to keep his ass out of the cold, morning like this...
+- Didn't even know enough to keep his ass out of the cold, morning like this.
+Let's go to the cafe.
+I ain't had no breakfast.

 Devastated by the tragedy, Sonny screams and yells at the apathetic onlookers, with the moving line: "He was sweepin', ya sons of bitches.
 He was sweepin'."
 He scoops up Billy's limp body, now silenced forever, and drags it over to the sidewalk in front of the picture show.
 He removes his letter jacket and lovingly covers Billy with it, and then picks up Billy's cap and places it next to him.
 He is numbed by the shock of grief.
 [This scene pays homage to the final one in Nicholas Ray's Rebel Without a Cause (1955).]